PoisotLab/ms_metaweb_transfer/manuscript.md

 datasets with a clear signal/noise demarcation, a scree plot of
 $\mathbf{\Sigma}$ can show a sharp drop at the rank where noise starts [@Zhu2006AutDim].
-Because the European metaweb is almost entirely known, the amount of noise is low; this is reflected in @fig:scree (left), where the scree plot shows no important drop, and in @fig:scree (right) where the proportion of variance explained increases smoothly at higher dimensions.
-For this reason, we default back to an arbitrary threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions.
+Because the European metaweb is almost entirely known, the amount of noise (uncertainty) is low; this is reflected in @fig:scree (left), where the scree plot shows no important drop, and in @fig:scree (right) where the proportion of variance explained increases smoothly at higher dimensions.
+For this reason, we default back to a threshold that explains 60% of the variance in the underlying data, corresponding to 12 dimensions - *i.e.* a tradeoff between accuracy and reduced number of features.

 A RDPG estimates the probability of observing interactions between nodes (species) as a function of the nodes' latent variables.
 The latent variables